Lares Trek + Short Inca Trail To Machu Picchu 4 Days - Orange Nation Peru

 • Difficulty: Moderate

-After an early breakfast at your hotel, we are ready to get an early bus at 5:30am up to Machu Picchu just in time to witness the sunrise.
+After an early breakfast at your hotel, we are ready to get an early bus at 5:30am up to Machu Picchu- just in time to witness the sunrise.
 It is a truly mystical site straight out of history books and not something you’ll want to miss!
-After enjoying the sunrise your guide will provide a guided tour of Machu Picchu, which takes around two hours.
-You will see many of the most important parts of Machu Picchu Citadel during your tour.

-After the tour, those people that have booked an extra hike in advance will have time to hike it on their own.
-When they have had their fill of the incredible views of Machu Picchu, a bus back down to Aguas Calientes will be waiting.
-Upon arriving at Aguas Calientes lunch is waiting with numerous restaurants to choose from (lunch not included).
-Depending on your train departure time, there may be some time for shopping, or sightseeing.
+After the tour, those who have an advanced booking for one of the extra hikes will have time to hike it on their own.
+When they have had their fill of the incredible views of Machu Picchu, a bus back down to Aguas Calientes awaits.

 The Expedition train will take you back to Ollantaytambo at 2:55pm or 3:20pm, following the spectacular Urubamba River.
 Close to Aguas Calientes, the canyon is narrow and the river has many beautiful sections of whitewater.
 Back at Ollantaytambo, your driver will meet you at the exit from the train station to take you back to your hotel in Cusco in our private van.
 You can expect to arrive at your hotel about 7:00pm.